hajdun/currency-list-v2/README.md

 - Currency list should be refreshed every X times to keep it up-to-date
 - Not all info fetched is available to the user, design needed for providing more details
 - Prohibited currencies not filtered
-- Must check if the correct value was used as a display value
+- Must check if the correct EUR value was used as a display value (currently it is exchangeRate.middle)
 - It would be nice to have an API providing country info also, acceptable solution is needed for displaying the countries
 - No logger is configured.
 - No documentation tool added.